stangajda/SwiftBestPractices/FeedReader/README.md

 2. Open Finder and navigate to the project directory.
 3. Locate the __Snapshots__ folder in the FeedReader/FeedReaderTests/SnapshotViewSpec subdirectory and delete it.
 4. Open Xcode and rebuild the project.
-5. Re-run the tests that use snapshot images.
+5. To re-run the tests that use snapshot images, you can choose "Test" from the "Product" menu in Xcode or press Command + U. This will rebuild the project and run all the tests, including the ones that use snapshot images.

 If you still encounter access errors after deleting the snapshot folder, you may need to check the file permissions for the snapshot folder and ensure that you have read and write access to it.
 You can also try resetting the simulator or cleaning the build folder in Xcode.